missionpinball/mpf-docs/install/index.rst

 .. note::
    These guides just show you how to get MPF up and running.
-If you're using MPF with a physical machine, check out the :doc:`/hardware/index` for details about how to get the drivers and configuration set for the specific hardware controller platform you've chosen.
+If you're using MPF with a physical machine, check out the :doc:`/hardware/index` guide for details about how to get the drivers and configuration set for the specific hardware controller platform you've chosen.